TinyPART/RIOT/examples/tinycontainer/README.md

 To ease all operations we provide a cli tool named `tinycontainerctl`.
 It can be used to:

-* Ronfigure TinyContainer
+* Configure TinyContainer
 * Create containers
 * Create endpoints (comming soon)
 * Build the system

-To list all available commands, simply execute it without any argument:
+To list all available commands, simply execute it without any arguments:

 ```
 ./tinycontainerctl